Bina-man/training_ephi/README.md

 # Training_ephi
-This is to provide ephi team to provide collaboration and
+This is to provide ephi team to provide collaboration